 What is a Prototype?

 A prototype is essentially a drawn application.
-To make the prototype interactive, the designer creates all the screens of the future app.
+To make the prototype interactive, the UX designer creates all the screens of the future app.
 The one uses the tool that assembles these screens into a single model, establishing relationships and links.
 The output is such an application model in which, for example, buttons work.
 We can compare an interactive prototype with a 3D model of a house.
 An architect develops it long before the builders start working on the construction.

-The prototype allows you to try the application in action in the early stages (before programming and testing).
+The prototype allows you to try the application in action in the early stages (before programming and software testing).
 All screens are visible to the customer, and there is an opportunity to evaluate (click) buttons and other interface elements.

 At this stage, it is possible and even necessary to understand whether the scheme of the application’s interaction with the user requires any modifications.